 Step 1 – Start With a Realistic Reformation Model

-The logic model or the reformation model is the first thing an organization needs to work on to bring its social impact into a clear perspective.
+The logic model or reformation model is the first thing an organization needs to work on to clearly define its social impact.
 This model should include the company’s goals and objectives regarding one or multiple social issues it intends to tackle.

-The reformation model should define the mechanism the organization will use to achieve the intended impact.
+The reformation model should define the organization’s mechanism to achieve the intended impact.
 Most organizations fail to devise a defined plan during their initial theory of change, which leads to inconsistent measurements in the journey ahead.

 For example, let’s say an organization focuses on designing effective after-school programs to improve students’ grades.
-The loophole arises when they fail to specify how their programs will improve grades.
+The loophole arises when it fails to specify how its programs will improve grades.

-In this case, the mechanisms might be that afterschool programs will reduce exposure to toxic home environments or increase students’ educational hours.
-The organization should look into each tool to create a robust reformation model and identify how they plan to achieve their desired impact in the first place.
+In this case, the mechanisms might be that after-school programs reduce exposure to toxic home environments or increase students’ educational hours.
+The organization should look into each tool to create a robust reformation model and identify how it plans to achieve its desired impact in the first place.

-Building an appropriate impact mechanism for the reform program will ultimately lead to productive KPIs, realistic goals, and organized data.
-These elements will help them deliver the required feedback to their consumers and investors.
+Building an appropriate impact mechanism for the reform program will lead to productive KPIs, realistic goals, and organized data.
+These elements will help them deliver feedback to their consumers and investors.

 See Related: Best BlackRock SRI Funds